What to Consider When Choosing a New Website Builder

+In addition to the previous point, you must also assess your prospective platform’s accessibility and ease of use.
 Does the platform allow you to easily log in and make updates and changes whenever necessary, or will you need help with this?
 At the basic level, Wix vs WordPress does not have many differences when it comes to logging in and making changes to your website when necessary, but on the other hand, if you have a developer use the platform to build you a custom site, it might be more challenging to make changes on the fly as and when you need to.

+Professional web designers use search engine optimization (SEO) to align their work with their client’s marketing strategy.
+If the website you’re launching is solely for business purposes, this is one of the most important things you should check.
 Does the website builder come with built-in SEO capability?
 SEO makes a huge difference to website visibility, so it’s helpful if there are SEO tools you can use.
 However, some website builders only provide SEO tools for premium users or those with eCommerce or business packages.

 Making Your Decision